MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapflyout-class.md

 ### StyleDefaultView

-Styles default view with customizable background color and text color.
+Styles default view with customizable background color and text color in ARGB format.
+The default background color is dark gray (0xff555555) and text color is white (0xffffffff)

 **Android**